 Watch the clouds with Splunk Storm.
 On Tuesday, systems monitoring provider Splunk announced that its Splunk Storm service is now open to the public.

-The service is designed to enable monitoring of applications running in public clouds.
-It currently is designed to run on Amazon Web Services (), but can also be used to keep track of apps staged on a variety of cloud platforms, such as Azure, Google App Engine, Heroku, or Rackspace.
+The service is designed to enable monitoring of running in public clouds.
+It currently is designed to run on Amazon Web Services (), but can also be used to keep track of apps staged on a variety of platforms, such as Azure, Google App Engine, Heroku, or Rackspace.

 Splunk Storm allows users to diagnose and troubleshoot application problems quickly, monitor their performance, and analyze business-related metrics.

 Chairman and CEO Godfrey Sullivan said in a statement that Storm "provides developers with an easy-to-use, subscription version of our software."
 He added that the general release follows a public beta program, during which there was "extremely positive" feedback, with "hundreds of active projects."

 Storm runs as a multi-tenant service on AWS, dynamically provisioning the resources it needs to analyze .
 Subscribers can use it on a monthly, pay-as-you-go basis.
 As a cloud-based service, no hardware or software installation or maintenance is needed, and storage can be scaled up or down, as needed, via a slider.

 Key features include the ability to index and store machine data from any source, format, platform, or cloud provider, without having to use custom parsers or connectors.
 Splunk's search language enables the ability to search real-time and historical machine data, filter events, correlate information across data types, link transactions across multiple application components, or trend critical operational parameters.